The Presidents of the United States of America (band): Pure Frosting, collaborations, and breakup (1998–2000)

 The Presidents broke up in January 1998, as Ballew wanted to spend more time with his young family and explore other musical terrain.
 Pure Frosting, a final album composed of new songs, covers, and demos, was released in 1998.
 The CD also contained videos for "Lump", "Peaches", "Mach 5", and "Dune Buggy".

 Pure Frosting featured two songs that had previously been used in a movie and as a television show theme.
 "Video Killed the Radio Star" was included on the soundtrack for The Wedding Singer, while "Cleveland Rocks", originally recorded by Ian Hunter, was chosen as the theme song for The Drew Carey Show.
 Another song on the album, "Man (Opposable Thumb)", appeared in the Nickelodeon-produced motion picture Good Burger but was not directly written or performed for the film.

 The Presidents also wrote the theme song for the 1998 TV movie My Date with the President's Daughter.
 They also performed a cover of the George of the Jungle theme song for the 1997 film adaptation.
 This performance is not available on any of their albums.

 In 1998, the group appeared on the album Happy Hour by Japanese female rockers Shonen Knife, singing backing vocals on the song "Sushi Bar".

-Between 1999 and 2000, the Presidents collaborated with Sir Mix-a-Lot as Subset, a short-lived rock and hip hop band.
+Between 1999 and 2000, the Presidents collaborated with Sir Mix-a-Lot as Subset, a short-lived rock and hip-hop band.
 They had a brief tour and recorded several songs but never released an album.

 Brief reformation and breakup (2000–2003)

 The Presidents reunited in 2000 to release a new single, "Jupiter", on MUSICBLITZ Records.
 Because of the single's popularity, the label convinced the band to release a new album; Freaked Out & Small was issued that year to critical praise.
 The band did not tour or promote the album, which quietly sold 25,000 copies as MUSICBLITZ, an early digital music player, quickly went bankrupt.

-Afterward, members of PUSA once again went their separate ways.
+Afterward, members of the Presidents once again went their separate ways.
 Ballew collaborated with Tad Hutchison of the Young Fresh Fellows as the Chris and Tad Show.
 Also during this time, the Young Fresh Fellows recorded a song, "Good Times Rock 'N' Roll", about the Presidents, which appeared on the 2001 album Because We Hate You.